 Although many established methods for Bayesian model selection exist and systematic error evaluation algorithms have been established, there does not seem to be an empirically driven case of linking these two areas of study in a time series setting.
 This project aims to bridge this gap by a series of experiments to create a Bayesian model selection process for growth that can take into account systematic errors.

-II.
-Methods and limitations
+Methods and Limitations

 Technology and Environment